Astrobiology & Natural Sciences: Finding Life On Other Planets & Studying Natural Sciences With Dr Sarah Gretton, Society For Natural Sciences

 During the talk, students will hear about Natural Sciences and the great study opportunities offered by a range of universities, along with related employability and careers in this field.
 Please see further details below.

 About Natural Sciences Natural Sciences is the study of our physical world, exploring scientific and related topics without being confined by the boundaries of traditional disciplines.
 Natural Sciences degrees allow students to study more than one discipline at undergraduate level, combining subjects that match their own interests, enabling them to discover where their passions lie.
 While the specific structures of Natural Sciences programmes in the UK vary, they all provide a degree experience that encourages interdisciplinary thinking and takes students beyond discipline silos.
 This benefits not only graduates who choose to work in interdisciplinary areas but also brings a wider perspective to those who move into a single discipline.
-This seminar is sponsored by the Society for Natural Sciences and covers a typical Natural Sciences subject area: Astrobiology (the search for life elsewhere in the Universe).
+This seminar is sponsored by the Society for Natural Sciences and covers a typical Natural Sciences subject area: medical imaging and the contribution of interdisciplinary science to human health.

 Our events are designed so that a group of students can take part from a classroom or students and teachers can take part as individuals, either from school or from home.
 This means that sessions will continue irrespective of possible school closures.

-Suitable for: Year 12 & 13 students studying Science, Physics, Chemistry, Biology, Maths, Earth Sciences.
+Suitable for: Year 12 & 13 students, and equivalent, studying Science, Physics, Chemistry, Biology, Maths, Earth Sciences.

 Preparation or Pre-Reading: There is no preparation required although students are advised to consider the subject area in advance and think about any questions they might like to ask about finding life and/or Natural Sciences.